Social Icons

 Directed by J.J.
 Abrams

-Super 8, is a classical Sci-fi movie, where all the alien wants, is just to go home.
+Super 8 is a classic sci-fi movie where, at its heart, all the alien wants is to go home.

 Written and directed by J.J.
-Abrams, and produced by Spielberg himself, Super 8 is a guaranteed eye opener to the wonders that can be done, without using A-list actors.
+Abrams and produced by Spielberg himself, Super 8 is proof of the magic that can be achieved without relying on A-list actors.
+Abrams’ vision keeps you glued to your seat as the excitement unfolds.
+The suspense is gripping, and the drama is overwhelmingly entertaining.

 The Sleepover (2020)